'Insulting to all women': PM blasts rich-lister's Nadia Lim comments

 "What would make me happy is if he really does internalise it, and think deeply about it, from other people's perspectives."

-The celebrity chef received backing from many around the country, including some in the business industry.
+The celebrity chef received backing from many around the country, including some in the business sector.

 In a piece for the Herald, My Food Bag co-founder Cecilia Robinson said attitudes like Henry's were a blow to women in business.